Tennessee State Route 12: Montgomery County

 In Montgomery County, SR 12 passes through Fredonia before entering Clarksville at an intersection with US 41A Bypass.
 SR 12 then becomes unsigned again as it runs along the southeast boundary of Clarksville before coming to an intersection and becoming concurrent with SR 13/SR 48, turning north.
 They then continue into downtown, again following the Cumberland River, and coming to an intersection were SR 48 separates.
-They then continue north on the banks of the river to an intersection with US 41A, US 79, SR 76, and SR 112 where US 41A bypass ends.
+They then continue north on the banks of the river to an intersection with US 41A, US 79, SR 76, and SR 112 where US 41A Bypass ends.
 While SR 112 ends at this intersection, SR 12 turns north on US 41A/US 79/SR 76, and SR 13 turns east on US 79.
 They then go north through a business district before US 79/SR 76 split of and go west, and US 41A/SR 12 go north and have an interchange with SR 374 (Purple Heart Parkway) before leaving Clarksville.
-US 41A/SR 12 then continues north and have a junction with SR 236 before crossing the Kentucky state line and entering Oak Grove, KY where SR 12 ends and US 41A continues as US 41 ALT.
+US 41A/SR 12 then continues north and have a junction with SR 236 before crossing the Kentucky state line and entering Oak Grove, Kentucky, where SR 12 ends and US 41A continues as US 41 ALT.

 Related route

-State Route 455, the Tennessee Waltz Parkway, is a short bypass around Ashland City in Cheatham County.
+State Route 455 (SR 455), the Tennessee Waltz Parkway, is a short bypass around Ashland City in Cheatham County.
 The general routing is southeast–northwest.
 SR 455 is less than 2 mi in length.
-The route is a continuation of a bypass from State Route 12 to State Route 49 which runs by the A.O.
+The route is a continuation of a bypass from SR 12 to SR 49 which runs by the A.O.
 Smith water heater factory to a point just north of the Cumberland River bridge which was not originally designated a state route, but came under state maintenance when SR 455 was created.
-State Route 455 has its origins in a 1997 referendum in which the voters of Ashland City authorized a 1/2 cent sales tax increase with proceeds going to build and maintain a continuation of the bypass back around to Route 12.
+SR 455 has its origins in a 1997 referendum in which the voters of Ashland City authorized a 1/2 cent sales tax increase with proceeds going to build and maintain a continuation of the bypass back around to SR 12.
 The road was finally completed in 2005.